 - Add the garlic and continue to cook for one minute.

 - Add the chicken sausage, breaking it down into big chunks with a wooden spoon.
 Cook for 6-8 more minutes until the sausage is no longer pink.

 - Add the chopped tomatoes and vegetable broth.

 - Add the red pepper flakes, ground pepper, vegetable bullion cube, and the water.
 Stir together, increase to medium high heat, simmer for 20 minutes.

 - Add the zucchini, tortellini and parsley and continue cooking on medium high heat for 20 more minutes, stirring occasionally.

 - Mix the miso paste with a little water and add it to the pot.
 Stir it into the soup.

-- Taste the soup broth with a clean spoon and check the seasonings.
-You can add a bit more miso paste or pinch of salt and a few grinds of pepper if needed.
+- Taste the soup with a clean spoon and check the flavor.
+Add a bit more miso paste or 1/4 teaspoon of salt and a few grinds of pepper if needed.
 Let soup simmer for 10-15 minutes.

-- Add the 1/4 cup of parsley, and stir to combine.
+- Add the fresh parsley, and stir to combine.

 - Serve with grated Parmesan cheese, more chopped parsley and a drizzle of olive oil.